mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 # Experimental: Attributes and Derives

-UniFFI is in the process of having its interface definition mechanism rewritten to avoid the duplication of function signatures and type definitions between Rust code and the UDL file.
+UniFFI is in the process of having its interface definition mechanism rewritten to avoid the duplication of function signatures and type definitions between Rust code and the UDL file (and the possibility for the two to go out of sync).
 The new interface definition mechanism is based on [Procedural Macros][] (proc-macros), specifically the attribute and derive macros.

 This rewrite is not yet complete, but can already have UniFFI extract some kinds of definitions out of your Rust code, in addition to what is declared in the UDL file.
 However, you have to make sure